universal-ctags/ctags/docs/man/ctags.1.rst

 List options
 ~~~~~~~~~~~~

-Universal-ctags introduces many ``--list-...`` options that provide
+Universal Ctags introduces many ``--list-...`` options that provide
-the internal data of Universal-ctags.
+the internal data of Universal Ctags.
 Both users and client tools may
 use the data. ``--with-list-header`` and ``--machinable`` options
 adjust the output of the most of ``--list-...`` options.